Bicycle Mechanic / Bike Builder

 The Boise Bicycle Project (BBP) is a non-profit bicycle cooperative that creates opportunities for empowerment, education, and social change through bicycles and bicycle repair.
 As a nonprofit, we repair bicycles donated from the community, and redistribute them through our charitable programs and affordable bike sales.
 As a cooperative, we teach the community how to repair their own bicycles in our shared use shop space.
 Our charitable programs seek to make bicycles, and bicycle repair/safety education available to the entire community regardless of income.

 BBP's many charitable programs are made possible by its community oriented shop operations.
-BBP's technicians work on a variety of bikes from the early 1930's to modern full carbon race bikes.
+BBP's mechanics work on a variety of bikes from the early 1930's to modern full carbon race bikes.
+Mostly we focus on steel bikes from the 90s that make quality, affordable commuters and community connectors.

 Job Duties and Responsibilities